Lew-Morris/LewisMorris.dev/README.md

-# portfolio
+# Portfolio
-This is a portfolio wesbite that I am making for my Hons project
+This is a portfolio wesbite that I am making to learn JavaScript :)